vgc/vgc/README.md

 recommendations for library versions, but since VGC apps are only to be released in 2020, we already jumped ahead to Python 3.x.

-VGC also depends on the following third-party library, but these are shipped and installed alongside this repository so you don't need to have them on your system already:
+VGC also depends on the following third-party libraries, but these are shipped and installed alongside this repository (="vendored") so you don't need to have them already installed your system:
 - pybind11
 - Eigen